Mountain Xpress

-The Mountain Xpress is an alternative newspaper covering news, arts, local politics, and events in Asheville and western North Carolina, US.
-Published each Wednesday in print and online, it has a print circulation of about 29,000.
+The Mountain Xpress is an alternative newspaper covering news, arts, local politics, and events primarily in Buncombe County and Asheville in western North Carolina, United States.
+Published each Wednesday in print and continuously online, it has a print circulation of about 29,000.
 The Mountain Xpress is one of 130 member newspapers of the Association of Alternative Newsweeklies.

 Mission statement

-The newspaper's mission is "To build community and strengthen democracy by serving an active, thoughtful readership at the local level – where the impact of citizen action is greatest".
+The Mountain Xpress' mission is "To build community and strengthen democracy by serving an active, thoughtful readership at the local level – where the impact of citizen action is greatest".

+Coverage

+Mountain Xpress covers Buncombe County, including the city of Asheville, Henderson County, McDowell County and Haywood County.

+History

+Publisher Jeff Fobes moved to Western North Carolina in 1984, and attended a local Green Party meeting in 1987.
+Shortly thereafter, he proposed founding a local Green Party-based newspaper, which he named Green Line.
+In 1994, Fobes renamed the paper to the Mountain Xpress.

+In 2026, Fobes sold the paper to a nonprofit called the Fund for Investigative Reporting (FIRE).